maitrey-shroff/imgMark/README.md

 to view the application navigate to http://localhost:8080/ The "case study" page demonstrates a mock shutterstock site with images using the imgMARK watermark.
 Drag these images off of the page to see the punched out watermark.

+The frontend of this code sample uses the VueJS framework.
+This was used due to time constraints during the 24 hour hackathon, as Vue has a quick setup time.